My Recent Reads

 Other books I highly recommend for personal development are listed on the resource page.

 Julia Pimsleur is a serial entrepreneur who knows what it takes to build a successful business and raise angel and venture capital.
-In 1997, she co-founded the documentary film production company, Big Mouth Productions and produced five films in five years, which they sold to major networks.
+In 1997, she co-founded the documentary film production company Big Mouth Productions and produced five films in five years, selling them to major networks.
+Four years later, she raised $6 million in angel/venture capital and grew from a $30,000 investment to a multi-million dollar company.
 Then, in 2003, she helped raise $20 million for human rights organizations.
 And in 2008, she founded Little Pim, a language learning company for young children.
-Four years later, she raised $6 million in angel/venture capital and grew it from a $30,000 investment to a multi-million dollar company.
 Realizing that many female business owners never reach that multi-million-dollar revenue, Julia founded the Million Dollar Women to help women go big.